anjana2123/Mental-Health-Analysis-and-Clustering/README.md

-# Mental Health Analysis and Awareness
+# Mental Health Analysis Repository

-Welcome to our Mental Health Analysis repository!
-This project focuses on raising awareness about mental health, especially for individuals who may not be fully aware of the seriousness of their situation.
-We aim to build a model and eventually a working web application that groups people according to their mental states.
-The primary objective is to provide support and guidance through an automated chatbot or other means, tailored to individual needs.

-## Why Mental Health Matters

-Many individuals with depression may attempt to conceal their symptoms, and some may not even recognize that they are experiencing depression.
-While well-known signs like sadness and hopelessness are easily recognizable, there are also hidden signs that might go unnoticed.

-## Project Highlights

-- **Model Development**: We have developed a model using the PEBL framework and C++ to classify individuals based on their mental states.

-- **General Mental Health Analysis**: Through extensive test batteries, we have conducted a general mental health analysis, achieving an accuracy rate of 89%.

-## How It Works

-Our model employs advanced techniques to classify individuals into different mental health categories.
-The insights gained from the analysis can be crucial in understanding the severity of the situation.

-## Future Goals

-The ultimate goal is to create a web application that not only classifies individuals but also provides tailored solutions.
-This could include an automated chatbot or other forms of guidance to support individuals in improving their mental well-being.
+Welcome to the Mental Health Analysis repository!
+This project aims to provide insights into mental health states using a classification model and surveys.
+Our goal is to raise awareness and offer support to individuals facing mental health challenges.

 ## Repository Contents

+- **`images/`**: This folder contains test images used for the mental health analysis.
+- **`output/`**: Explore this folder to find CSV files containing classified emotions based on the analysis.
+- **`survey/`**: Contains the `survey.pbl.schma` file, which is the schema file for the mental health survey.
+- **`problem_statement.pdf`**: Detailed problem statement outlining the objectives and scope.
+- **`software_requirements.txt`**: File specifying the software requirements for running the model and survey.
+- **`questions_for_survey.csv`**: CSV file with questions designed for the mental health survey.
+- **`Few pebl_files`**: Three PEBL files representing additional scripts and data used in the mental health analysis.

+## How to Use

-- `Model_Development/`: Contains the code and documentation related to the development of the mental health classification model.
+1. **Image Analysis**: Utilize the images in the `images/` folder for testing the mental health classification model.

+2. **Survey**: Explore the `survey/` folder to understand the survey schema (`survey.pbl.schma`).
+You can customize and conduct surveys using PEBL.

-- `Mental_Health_Analysis/`: Includes the details of the general mental health analysis, test batteries used, and the achieved accuracy.
+3. **Output**: Find the results of the mental health analysis in the `output/` folder, where CSV files contain classified emotions.

-## How to Contribute
+## Contributions

 We welcome contributions from individuals passionate about mental health awareness.
-Whether you are a developer, designer, or have expertise in mental health, your input is valuable.
+If you have ideas for improvement, additional features, or want to contribute to the survey questions, feel free to submit a pull request.

 ## Acknowledgments

-Thank you for joining us in this crucial initiative to raise awareness about mental health.
-Together, we can make a positive impact on the lives of those who may be struggling.
+Thank you for supporting mental health awareness through this project.
+Together, we can make a positive impact.
 If you have any questions or suggestions, feel free to reach out.

-Remember, your mental health matters!
+Remember, taking care of your mental health is important!

-*Note: The accuracy figure mentioned is based on our internal testing and evaluation processes.*
+*Note: The accuracy figures mentioned are based on our internal testing and evaluation processes.*